 Metals are usually obtained from oxide ores after going through the electrolysis or reduction process.
-While oxide ores are easy to reduce, it is not the same with carbonates and sulphides.
-These ores are turned to metals only after converting sulphides and carbonates to an oxide ore.
+While oxide ores are easy to reduce, it is not the same with carbonates and sulfides.
+These ores are turned to metals only after converting sulfides and carbonates to an oxide ore.
 So how is it done?
 Well, mostly, the conversion is done through the processes of roasting or calcination.
 So, here, we will learn about roasting and calcination and try to understand various topics related to them.

 Define Calcination and Roasting?

 As per the traditional definition, calcination can be defined as the process of converting ore into an oxide by heating it strongly.
 The ore is heated below the melting point either in limited supply or absence of air.
 We use this method in common for converting hydroxides and carbonates to their respective oxides.
 During calcination, the volatile and moisture impurities are also removed.
 We can also describe calcination as a thermal process that can be used to convert ores and other solid materials by bringing about a thermal decomposition.
-In calcination, most of the time, the reaction occurs at the thermal decomposition tempurature or above it.
+In calcination, most of the time, the reaction occurs at the thermal decomposition temperature or above it.

 Calcination is derived from the Latin word "calculate," which translates "to burn lime."
 Thus, calcination is mostly used in the decomposition of limestone (calcium carbonate) to carbon dioxide and lime (calcium oxide).